 In 1941 Roanoke County Supervisor Luther Bell met with two locals, J.W.
 Griggs and W.H.
-Whitt, who owned a small, two car garage service station that today serves as a portion of an import car dealership, to officially implement and begin the development of the Volunteer Fire Department.
+Whitt, who owned a small, two-car garage service station that today serves as a portion of an import car dealership, to officially implement and begin the development of the Volunteer Fire Department.

-By 1949, a mere 6 years after the initial development of the Volunteer Fire organization, the workload and demand on the department became such a focus for Griggs that he would then sell the service station and become the first full time Volunteer Chief.
+By 1949, a mere 6 years after the initial development of the Volunteer Fire organization, the workload, and demand on the department became such a focus for Griggs that he would then sell the service station and become the first full-time Volunteer Chief.

 Chief Griggs retired from the Cave Spring Volunteer Fire Department in 1968 and Issac Sutphin who only 10 years earlier had established the still young Cave Spring Rescue Squad became the second Chief for the Volunteer Fire Department.

 With an ever-expanding population and the rapid growth and development of Southwest County, including the construction of Tanglewood mall, the Cave Spring Volunteer Fire Department quickly outgrew the 2-bay garage space and officially broke ground on the new station in 1970.
-This station would meet the more modern needs of the time with kitchen, living quarters, sleeping quarters, offices and the iconic hose tower.
+This station would meet the more modern needs of the time with a kitchen, living quarters, sleeping quarters, offices, and the iconic hose tower.
 By this time the number of volunteers had not only doubled in size, but the addition of a career staff coming on in 1971 made the new station more than a necessity.

-Ever expanding, the station acquired 2 additional truck bays as well a day room and a fully remodeled kitchen by the late 1970s and by the 1980’s the need for 4 additional truck bays were added as well as the large meeting room, a larger industrial kitchen, more office space, and the expanded upstairs bunkroom including the installation of the popular fire pole for quicker egress from the upstairs sleeping quarters to the truck bays.
+Ever-expanding, the station acquired 2 additional truck bays as well a day room and a fully remodeled kitchen by the late 1970s, and by the 1980’s the need for 4 additional truck bays were added as well as the large meeting room, a larger industrial kitchen, more office space, and the expanded upstairs bunkroom including the installation of the popular fire pole for quicker egress from the upstairs sleeping quarters to the truck bays.
 By this time, the staffing as well as the physical station itself, was more than double its original size.